Spazzy757/paul/README.md

 ### PR's and Issues

 Commands:
-* `/approve`: Paul will approve a Pull Request (conditions: must be a maintainer)
+* `/approve`: Paul will approve a Pull Request (conditions: must be a maintainer in PAUL.yaml)
-* `/merge`: Paul will merge the Pull Request (conditions: must be a maintainer)
+* `/merge`: Paul will merge the Pull Request (conditions: must be a maintainer in PAUL.yaml)
 * `/label <some-label>`: Paul will label the issue/PR with that label (conditions: must be maintainer and label must exists)
-* `/remove-label <some-label>`: Paul will remove a label from a issue/PR (conditions: must be maintainer and label must exists)
+* `/remove-label <some-label>`: Paul will remove a label from a issue/PR (conditions: must be maintainer in PAUL.yaml and label must exists)
 * `/dog`: Paul will add and image of a dog
 * `/cat`: Paul will add an Image of a cat